Chondrometrics

 Segmented Knee Joint

-Chondrometrics GmbH was founded in 2003 by Prof. Dr. med.
-Felix Eckstein and Prof. Dr. med Reinhard Putz, as a spin-off from the Ludwig-Maximilians Universität München (Munich, Germany).
-In 2004 the company transitioned to its current location in Ainring (Germany), near the border to Salzburg (Austria).
+Chondrometrics GmbH has been founded by Felix Eckstein and Reinhard Putz, as a spin-off from the Ludwig-Maximilians Universität München (Munich, Germany).
+In 2004, the company transitioned to Ainring, in the Southeast Germany, and in 2021 to its current location at Ludwig-Zeller-Str.
+12, 83395 Freilassing, Germany, next to the border of Salzburg, Austria.

 NEWS